Afro Roots Fest concludes in Islamorada at Florida Keys Brewing Company April 26-28

 The pioneering Afro-Peruvian sound system are celebrating their 20th anniversary and latest release La Danza and an exclusive performance at the Miami live music hotspot

-Miami Beach – February 13, 2024 – Latin Grammy nominees and worldwide ambassadors of the neuvo Afro-Peruvian sound Novalima are set to perform at ZeyZey (353 NE 61st St, Miami, FL 33137) as part of Afro Roots Fest on Friday, March 29, 2024, beginning at 8 p.m.
+Miami Beach – February 13, 2024 – Latin Grammy nominees and worldwide ambassadors of the nuevo Afro-Peruvian sound Novalima are set to perform at ZeyZey (353 NE 61st St, Miami, FL 33137) as part of Afro Roots Fest on Friday, March 29, 2024, beginning at 8 p.m.
 All ages are welcome and tickets are now available online at bit.ly/ARFM2024Novalima.This programming is part of the 26th season of the award-winning Afro Roots Fest, with additional concerts scheduled in March and April for Miami Beach, Gainesville, Jupiter, and Islamorada, and is powered by airline partner Spirit Airlines.

 Novalima spent part of the 2020 lockdown in the studio experimenting with new sounds from their homeland and the world.
 Their latest release La Danza combines not only from their Afro-Peruvian heritage but also from the diverse African diaspora around the world.
 This diversity has exploded in recent years birthing new urban languages.
 On this new album, released in May 2023, Novalima went one step further by exploring the new generation of artists around the world who reinterpret their African heritage.